engrKaka/first/README.md

 first
 =====

-My first repository on git
+My first repository on git just to learn how to use get VCS